PowerBuilder: Criticism

 Extensibility of the language was rather limited for older versions of PowerBuilder.
-The technologies provided to overcome this (ex.
-PowerBuilder Native Interface, or PBNI) is rather tricky.
 To develop a solution that includes external C++ code may not only require a competent C++ developer, but also a PowerBuilder expert to guide the developer through the myriad subtleties of the language and the PowerBuilder Virtual Machine.

 Inheritance and object-oriented features are limited to some object types (Windows, Userobjects and Menus).
 In particular, it is not possible to inherit from a DataWindow.
 A PowerBuilder user cannot open a descendant and a parent at the same time in the painter, though they can see all ancestors' code while working on the descendant.

 To address these criticisms, Appeon has set a new roadmap for PowerBuilder, which it publishes openly on the Appeon Website.
 Amongst developers, the (classic) PowerScript language itself, which is still available for compatibility reasons, is known as a "language built around the DataWindow", and PowerBuilder is known as the "IDE built around the DataWindow".
 C# development centered around a new .NET DataWindow with automated migration of existing DataWindows was introduced in PowerBuilder 2019.

 Community

 Since Appeon took over PowerBuilder, it has launched a new official community website for PowerBuilder developers.
 This community website offers technical articles, webinars, and Q&A, which are authored by community users.
 Appeon also hosts an annual user conference called Appeon Elevate, and recordings of the conference sessions are available from the conference website.
 There are a number of local user groups around the world that cooperate with Appeon to deliver abridged versions of the conference in seminar format and local language.

-There are also a variety of grass roots community groups and resources for PowerBuilder developers to share and convene.
+There are also a variety of grassroots community groups and resources for PowerBuilder developers to share and convene.
 PowerBuilderTV is series of webinars by PowerBuilder users and vendors that tend to focus on third party add-ons.
 PowerBuilder Central is a community initiative to create a single source for third party add-ons and services.